brianklumpp/SOCAnalyzer5/README.md

   - PDF extraction layer plus modular extractors for auditor, company, product, controls, CUECs, subservice orgs, coverage period, and report dates.
   - Unified LLM adapter that prioritizes the corporate Dataiku provider; Azure/OpenAI are optional fallbacks.
 - Frontend (React):
   - Interactive report review and editing, built with React.
-In development it runs on port 3000; in production it’s built and served as static files (port 3001 by default in local scripts).
+In development it runs on port 3000; in production it’s built into static files.
+  - Local scripts: If Docker’s frontend container is running (port 3000), the script will skip starting a local static server to avoid duplicates.
+If Docker isn’t running, the script can serve the build locally (default port 3001).
 - Database (PostgreSQL):
   - Primary datastore for scans, companies, products, controls, CUECs, and subservice orgs.
 Managed by SQLAlchemy and Alembic.
 - Caching/Jobs (Redis):